 Mandated by State law and enforced by the Ohio Environmental Protection Agency (Ohio EPA), the City of Upper Arlington’s Stormwater Management Plan (attached) is a comprehensive program designed to protect resources from damage caused by stormwater runoff, such as erosion, sedimentation and illicit discharges.

 Did You Know – The City’s annual leaf collection program and semi-annual street sweeping efforts are both considered best management practices in the Stormwater Management Plan?
 These programs aim to reduce the amount of yard clippings, leaves and other debris from washing into storm drains, thereby reducing blockages and potential for flooding.

-The Stormwater Utility fee ($22.50/six months or $45/annual) helps to defray the costs of our City’s deteriorating storm drainage system.
+The Stormwater Utility fee ($22.50/six months or $45/annual) goes toward maintenance and improvements to the City’s stormwater systems.

 Options include installing a rain garden or hiring a contractor to install a small yard drain in the area where the water ponds and pipe it out to the street.
 Franklin County Soil & Water Conservation District may also offer other solutions: 1404 Goodale Blvd., Suite 100, Columbus, OH 43212.
 Phone: 614-586-9613 or www.franklinswcd.org/backyard-conservation/

 The benefits are not site specific.
 Run-off from your property combines with that from other lots, accumulating to become part of the problem downstream.
 Benefits are gained throughout the City by minimizing the flooding of roads, intersections, and downstream properties.

 Pour several gallons of water in all basement floor drains, run water in any unused sinks and shower stalls, and flush any unused toilets.
 These fixtures should have built in traps (“U” shaped pipes), designed to hold water and act as a barrier to prevent sewer gases from entering the home.